erencandural/erencandural.github.io/index.md

+---
+layout: default
-title: Erencan's Github Page
+title: Home
-logo: /assets/img/erencan.jpg
-description: Minimal is a theme for GitHub Pages.

-theme: jekyll-theme-minimal
+---

+# Welcome to my Github page

+This is my landing page. 🚀